Discover Lockhart, ‘The Verandah Town’

 Classified by the National Trust, Lockhart exhibits a fine example of typical turn of the century architecture.
 Situated 62 km from Wagga Wagga and 105 km from Albury/Wodonga, Lockhart was the Winner of the NSW Tidy Towns Award in 2009.

 The popular Spirit of the Land Festival is also the catalyst that inspired the wonderful sculptures displayed throughout Lockhart and the surrounding district throughout the year.
 While in Lockhart walk the ‘Farm Art Trail’, a unique collection of sculptures acquired by Lockhart Shire Council and other prominent supporters of the community.
-Many of the sculptures are winners of the National Farm Art Sculpture Awards, held in junction with Lockhart’s Spirit of the Land Festival, a celebration of the resilience of those who live and work on the land.
+Many of the sculptures are winners of the National Farm Art Sculpture Awards, a celebration of the resilience of those who live and work on the land.

 This year’s exhibition, augmented by the town’s own collection of sculptures, promises to be just as remarkable as in previous years.
 Lockhart’s own Community Branch of the Bendigo Bank has once again pledged this year to help the town build its collection with the purchase of a new sculpture.